 The additional advantage of having the titre test done before leaving Australia (at the Australian Animal Health Laboratory), was that we didn’t require an RNATT declaration to apply for an import permit, as mentioned on this page with tips for Australians taking their pets overseas and then returning.

 3. Applying for an Import Permit

 The import permit is quite expensive – $480 AUD just for a permit, our first cost for returning our dog to Australia.
+(It has now increased to $566 AUD, as of August 2023.)
 We applied for the permit four months before flying back to Australia.
 It was then valid for one year.

 The same issue would probably apply if you tried to list a US (or other foreign) address in the import details section – you probably need to use your future Australian address or another Australian address.
 We never received any letters at the address we supplied – it was just a paperwork requirement.

 The next step was booking quarantine, at the Post Entry Biosecurity System website.
 Click on New Reservation on this page.
 I’ve seen recommendations to not use the site on a mobile phone – use a larger screen instead.

 The quarantine reservation was also quite easy to do, although I had to follow up to get my reservation finally approved, a month after I initially applied.
 Apparently this was because I made the reservation so far in advance (3 1/2 months out), although I was just following the order of steps on the check-list!